-The new position of the agent a{pos} is updated by the diffusion coefficient D, time delta Δt and normal random vector ξ .
+If the agent-based system is used to interactively visualize the binding process of a monomer, random walking is applied to approximate the diffusion [27].
+The agent position is updated by a random velocity vector with a diffusion coefficient at every time step.
 It would take a long time if we would stay in this time scale and wait for a new molecule to come to the binding site and bind.
-Therefore if there is no binding process to illustrate, the simulation fast-forwards to the next binding event.
+Therefore if there is no binding process to illustrate, the simulation is fast-forwards to the next binding process.
 During this stage the molecules are moving so quickly, that there is no visual correlation of monomers between two time steps.
 In this stage the monomers' position and orientation are calculated based on a random distribution.
 It is important to point out, that our aim is to sufficiently correctly illustrate the effect of diffusion and binding, not to realistically reproduce it.
 The speed of the process of monomer binding can be interactively altered by the global parameter Δt that specifies the amount of time between two simulation steps.

-System of densities
+System of Densities

 Here, we consider the overall densities of all involved agents of the agent-based system.
-The SOD is defined as a set of functions $SOD = \{d_a, d_b, d_c, \ldots\}$.
+The SOD is defined as a set of functions $SOD = \{d_a, d_b, d_c, ...\}$.
 Each function represents the density of an agent type over time.